 - the support of IP or MAC filter-based packet detection functionality (see clause 6.2.3 of TS 23.501 [2]).

+- the supported N6 delay measurement protocol.
+This can be used by SMF to determine candidate UPF(s) to perform N6 delay measurements and EAS selection as defined in clause 6.2 of TS 23.548 [74].

 The SMF Area Identity and UE IPv4 Address Ranges and/or IPv6 Prefix Range(s) are optional in the UPF Provisioning Information.

 Fourth CHANGE